cardania/Trading-Agent-Template/README.md

 ## Acknowledgments

-- [Indigo Protocol](https://indigoprotocol.io/) ans Zachary Sluder for the Dexter SDK
+- [Indigo Protocol](https://indigoprotocol.io/) & Zachary Sluder for the Dexter and Iris SDKs
 - TapTools for market data API
 - OpenAI for GPT-4o API